Home

 In 2001, Bill organized and led Geology on a Grand Scale, an eight-day trip to Arizona for teachers and the public that visited the Grand Canyon, a dinosaur trackway, Sunset Volcano, Meteor Crater, the mesas of the Hopi nation, and many other sites.
 One participant wrote, "The course...was as close to perfect as it gets...Dr.
 Witherspoon taught his students geology with a passion.
 He had an abundance of maps, charts, diagrams, and props to make clear the lessons of the time and place....It would have been impossible to remain passive about the geology of Arizona on this trip...I have been fortunate to have taken trips like this before,,,, but I have never had an experience so well planned, well executed, and well taught as this one."

-After 12 years (including the last 5 summers spent researching and co-authoring a geology book for the public, Roadside Geology of Georgia, forthcoming from Mountain Press), Bill is ready to lead another trip of similar scope and length.
-As a member since 2006 of the Science Education Advisory Committee for the Georgia Department of Education, he brings to this trip an awareness of the synergy between science and the other strands of Georgia's K-12 curriculum.
+After 14 years, Bill is ready to lead another trip of similar scope and length.
+As a founding member of the Science Education Advisory Committee for the Georgia Department of Education, he brings to this trip an awareness of the synergy between science and the other strands of Georgia's K-12 curriculum.

 Questions and Answers About the Trip